demarley/figment/README.md

 Notebook | About
 -------- | -----
+`python/0-fantasy-football.ipynb` | Read NFL data from `nflgame` and store relevant information in `sql` database.
-`python/0-fantasy-football.ipynb` | Very basic and simple approach for making predictions for one player.
+`python/1-fantasy-football.ipynb` | Very basic and simple approach for making predictions for one player.